vekatze/neut/book/src/overview.md

 Neut is a dependently-typed programming language with static memory management.

-The "dependently-typed" part means that the language is based on a *typed λ-calculus*, in its highly generalized, non-restricted form.
+The "dependently-typed" part means that the language is based on a *typed λ-calculus*, in its highly generalized form.

 The "static" part means that its *memory behavior is predictable at compile-time*.

-Also, and here comes the interesting point, both of the features come *without extra annotations* to its type system.
-In this sense, Neut is an attempt to "find" a memory-predictable λ-calculus in an ordinary type system.
+The interesting point is that both of the features come *without extra annotations* to the type system.
+In this sense, Neut is an attempt to find memory-predictability "inside" the usual λ-calculus.

 What follows is a brief overview of Neut.
 It also explains the structure of this book.